Wondering how much caffeine is in Mountain Dew compared to other sodas?

 Conclusion

-Mountain Dew clearly ranks among the highest in caffeine compared to some of the other popular soft drinks on the market, with 54 mg in a 12 oz (354.8 ml) serving.
+Mountain Dew clearly ranks among the highest in caffeine content compared to other popular soft drinks on the market, with 54 mg in a 12-oz (354.8 ml) serving.

 However, there are plenty of other alternatives for finding your caffeine fix.